Portophon/CreoPhonPt_classes/README.md

 # CreoPhonPt
-Data collection to feed into CreoPhonPt and data management training
+Data collection to feed into CreoPhonPt and data analysis training